Youth Snowmobile Safety Training

 Every year, the Scott County Sheriff’s Office hosts a one day “field training” to fulfill the second part of the DNR’s online course.
 This field training is for the Youth Snowmobile Safety Certification and is for snowmobile operators ages 11 through 15.

 The field day training takes place in December at the Minnesota Horse and Hunt Club, 2920 220th St E, Prior Lake, MN 55372.

-The online training can be found by visiting the DNR's website.
-Children will NOT BE ALLOWED TO PARTICIPATE in the field training unless they have first completed the Youth Snowmobile Safety Online Course.
+The online training can be found by visiting the Minnesota DNR's Snowmobile Safety Training website (linked below).
+Children will not be allowed to participate in the field training unless they have first completed the Youth Snowmobile Safety Online Course.

 PLEASE REMEMBER TO BRING THE FOLLOWING TO TRAINING:

 - Weather appropriate clothing

 - Proof of completion of the Department of Natural Resources (DNR) Youth Snowmobile Online Training (printed certificate)

 - DNR liability waiver or a parent or guardian must be available to sign at training (can be mailed prior to training if indicated on the ONLINE REGISTRATION FORM available in December)

 - Space is limited to 25 students per session - sign up early.

 - There is no fee for the Sheriff's Office field day training.